Our role is established under these acts:

 Learn more about what we can investigate and what to expect if you make a complaint to us.

-As well as assessing and investigating complaints, we also work with state government departments and agencies, local councils and public universities to improve their decision-making and administrative practices by:
+As well as assessing and investigating complaints, we also work with state government departments , local councils and public universities to improve their decision-making and administrative practices by: